 To browse the more than 100 databases the Library offers you, please visit our Research database page.

 Try these free, open access databases for articles, research, and government reports.

-From Western University Libraries.
+From North Carolina State University Libraries.

 Take a minute to read this page from the Online Writing Lab at Purdue University.